 This question is directed at whether the person from or about whom information is collected can decline to provide the information and if so, whether a penalty or denial of service is attached.
-This question is related to privacy control IP-1, Consent, IP-2, Individual Access, and IP-3, Redress
+This question is related to privacy control IP-1, Consent, IP-2, Individual Access, and IP-3, Redress.

-Version Date: May 1, 2021 Page 19 of 31 Patients have an opportunity to consent to specific use of their PII by calling in and specifying the type of interaction / calls they wish to receive.
+Patients have an opportunity to consent to specific use of their PII by calling in and specifying the type of interaction / calls they wish to receive.
 AEP-C can block outbound calls by patient ID or phone number.
 Control is maintained by the AEP-C System Administrator.
 For inbound calls patients can elect not to participate in specific programs.
-Patients can obtain refills through options MyHealthyVet, mailing in a refill card that comes with their prescription(s), or walking up to the pharmacy counter at a VAMC with their refill.
-AEP-C is a convenient way for patients to request refills and renewals.